 We do not support the direction of travel for Policy HC1.
-It is suggested that 75% of properties should be three bedrooms or less.
-The size and type of housing required will change during the course of the plan period.
-The policy should be flexible and able to accommodate change as the plan period progresses.
+It proposes that 75% of properties should be three bedrooms or less.
+This policy is too prescriptive and does not recognise that the market requirements for housing based upon their size and type may change during the course of the plan period.
+The policy should be more flexible to respond to changes arising from the Housing Need Assessments which will be prepared over the plan period.

 We object to the suggestion that the Council should refuse schemes with a "disproportionate" amount of large four-bedroom homes.
 It is not clear what "disproportionate" means in this context.
-Furthermore, there is demand for executive style housing in South Staffordshire.
+Furthermore, it disregards the demand for executive style housing in South Staffordshire.
 If South Staffordshire wishes to retain and attract high income households then accommodation should be provided to meet their needs.

-Proposed Policy HC11 - Space about Dwellings and Internal Space Standards, suggests that the emerging Plan will require all policies to meet the governments Nationally Described Space Standards.
+Policy HC11 Space about Dwellings and Internal Space Standards

+This proposes to impose a policy to meet governments Nationally Described Space Standards.
 We are not aware of any evidence that supports this approach.
 Footnote 49 of the Framework advises that policies may make use of the Nationally Described Space Standards "where the need for internal space standard can be justified".
-There is no evidence to "justify" the use of Nationally Described Space Standards in South Staffordshire.
-The form of evidence required to justify the use of the standards are detailed in the PPG.
-We are not aware of any evidence to suggest that the size of properties in the South Staffordshire is currently insufficient, and a greater proportion of large properties are required to meet the needs of residents.
+We are however unable to identify any evidence to suggest that Nationally Described Space Standards are appropriate within South Staffordshire District.
+The evidence which is required to justify the use of the standards are detailed in the PPG.
+In the absence of evidence to explain why property sizes in the South Staffordshire is substandard, the imposition of these national standards cannot be justified in policy terms.